gudrun-wolfgram/infrastructure-service-cli-plugin/vpc-cli-reference.md

 * [VPN CLI commands](#vpn)
 * [Load Balancers CLI commands](#load-balancers)

 The individual commands within each section are detailed in 11 tables that follow.
-For easy access to view the syntax of each command, you can click on the command _within its table_, or alternatively you can scroll through the Table of Contents menu at _the right side of your screen_ and click on the command to be taken to the details. {:tip}
+For easy access to view the syntax of each command, you can click on the command _within its table_, or alternatively you can scroll through the Table of Contents menu at _the right side of your screen_ and click on the command to be taken to the details. {: tip}

 <table summary="General {{site.data.keyword.BluSoftlayer_notm}} VPC infrastructure commands with links that bring you to more info for the command">
 <caption>Table 1. {{site.data.keyword.BluSoftlayer_notm}} VPC infrastructure commands</caption>